 Key Feature Description Participants Currently 53.
-Administration The Existing Option Plan is administered b Committee. y the Remuneration and Nomination Eligibility Full-time and part-time employees of any executive Directors) were eligible to receiv Expected number of options on Completion 20,490,640 options over the same number r of Shares/CDIs.
-Vesting and Exercise Options are not subject to vesting conditions.
-They may be exercised from six months after Listing.
-The exercise prices of options are set out below.
-Upon exercise, the option holder will be entitled to receive one CDI in respect of each option.
-Exercis se prices 11,900,000 options 8,590,640 options €0.135 per option €0.249 per option Expiry Options will expire on 3 February 2026.
-Variation on share capital In the event of a variation in FINEOS' capital issue, a capitalisation of profits or reserves Shares or any reduction of capital or other members any capital profits or capital rese Committee may, subject to the Listing Rule Shares/CDIs subject to an option and the e s, a sub-division or consolidation of its rwise), or if FINEOS distributes to its erves, the Remuneration and Nomination es, adjust the number and/or class of Rights associated with options Options do not carry dividend or voting rig ghts.
-Options not transferable Holders must not transfer, assign, mortgag ge, charge or otherwise dispose of options.
-Cessation of employment An option will automatically lapse if the ho FINEOS group, unless the reason is the ho 65 or due to ill-health, in which case the op date.
-If the holder's employment is termin Listing, or a change of control of FINEOS, of exercised until 12 months after the termin lder's death or retirement on or after age ption may be exercised up to its expiration lated by FINEOS within six months after other than for cause, an option may be
+Administration The Existing Option Plan is administered by the Remuneration and Nomination Committee.
+Eligibility of any FINEOS group company (including receive options under the Existing Option Plan.
+Expected number of options on Completion 20,490,640 options over the same n number of Shares/CDIs.
+Vesting and Exercise months after Listing.
+The exercise p onditions.
+They may be exercised from six rices of options are set out below.
+Upon exercise, receive one CDI in respect of each option.
+Exercise prices 11,900,000 options 8,590,640 options €0.135 per option €0.249 per option Expiry Options will expire on 3 February 20 026.
+Variation on share capital issue, a capitalisation of profits or re Shares or any reduction of capital o members any capital profits or capi c' capital structure (whether by way of a rights eserves, a sub-division or consolidation of its r otherwise), or if FINEOS distributes to its tal reserves, the Remuneration and Nomination ng Rules, adjust the number and/or class of its the exercise price per Share/CDI.
+Rights associated with options Options do not carry dividend or vo ting rights.
+Options not transferable Holders must not transfer, assign, n nortgage, charge or otherwise dispose of options.
+Cessation of employment FINEOS group, unless the reason is 65 or due to ill-health, in which case date.
+If the holder's employment is the holder ceases to be an employee of the the holder's death or retirement on or after age the option may be exercised up to its expiration terminated by FINEOS within six months after IEOS, other than for cause, an option may be termination of employment.